Free Draining Base throughout the entire arena

-HIT Active Aqua System waters and drained the arena footing from the bottom, eliminating water waste and facilitating simple fine-tuning of the surface.
+HIT Active Aqua horse arena watering system waters and drained the arena footing from the bottom, eliminating water waste and facilitating simple fine-tuning of the surface.
 The arena footing is fine silica sand with FSGeoTEX additives.
 Its softness or firmness is adjusted by how much water is added each day.
 “No wet or dry spots”..
 A normal drag, with a Platz-Max groomer, at the end of the day is all that’s needed for maintenance.

 Customers are especially thrilled with drainage that enables riding the day after unusually heavy spring rains.
 You can specify if you want the surface softer or looser by how much water we use.”

 - Achieving a consistent and even moisture penetration throughout the entire arena floor is substantially more efficient with the HIT Active Aqua underground arena watering system.

 - No more irrigation overlaps, pooling water, or dry areas.
 Plus, the arena can

 be used during the watering cycles – there is no down time!